Excited participants at Red Bull Homerun in Georgia

 Adjective

-Definition: Gnarly mainly means something that is particularly extreme, radical or cool.
-But it can also mean something which is downright painful, unpleasant or unattractive, like a horrible wound or scar.
-And it can also mean something that’s good, or even perfect, so you can wish someone a ‘gnarly day’.
+Definition: Gnarly mainly means something that is particularly extreme, radical, or cool.
+But it can also mean something that is downright painful, unpleasant, or unattractive, like a horrible wound or scar.
+It can also mean something that’s good or even perfect, so you can wish someone a ‘gnarly day.’
 What we’re really telling you here is that it pretty much means whatever you want it to.

 “Look at that skier!
 That line is totally gnarly.”